omar-Abouyoussef/stat-jokes/README.md

 # stat-jokes
-A list of the most creative/originl/ stat jokes you won't find online expect one or two
+A list of the most creative/original/not so funny stat jokes you won't find online expect one or two

 The list goes like: